 9. Up your serotonin at the happiness-inducing Dopamine Land

 The experience takes place on the Old Brompton Road in South Kensington, just around the corner from the Natural History Museum.
-Colourful installations, visual effects and moving projections all conspire to create a ‘world of happiness‘ at Dopamine Land; the series of unique and enchanting rooms will include a pillow fight room, a digital forest, and a ballpit room – to name just three!
+Colourful installations, visual effects and moving projections all conspire to create a ‘world of happiness‘ at Dopamine Land; the series of unique and enchanting rooms will include a digital forest, and a ballpit room – to name just three!
 You’ll get to relive the joy of childhood imagination throughout your session, unbridled from the confines of realism.
 Get a hold of your tickets here.

 📍Find it at Sussex Mansions, Old Brompton Road, South Kensington, London, SW7 3LB.